Chiesi Global Rare Diseases and Protalix BioTherapeutics Receive Positive CHMP Opinion for an Additional Dosing Regimen of Every Four Weeks for Elfabrio® (pegunigalsidase alfa) in the EU

 Committee for Medicinal Products for Human Use (CHMP) issues a positive opinion following re-examination, which will be reviewed by the European Commission (EC), with a decision anticipated by March 2026

-This dosing regimen for Elfabrio is not approved in the U.S. In the U.S., the approved dosing regimen remains 1 mg/kg every 2 weeks.
-Please consult with your healthcare provider

 PARMA, Italy and CARMIEL, Israel, Jan.
-30, 2026 (GLOBE NEWSWIRE) -- Chiesi Global Rare Diseases, a business unit of the Chiesi Group established to deliver innovative therapies and solutions for people living with rare diseases, and Protalix BioTherapeutics, Inc. (NYSE American: PLX), a biopharmaceutical company focused on the discovery, development, production and commercialization of innovative therapeutics for rare diseases with significant unmet needs, today announced an update on Elfabrio® (pegunigalsidase alfa).
-The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has issued a positive opinion recommending approval of the 2mg/kg every-4-weeks (E4W) dosing regimen for Elfabrio in Fabry disease adult patients stable with an ERT (Enzyme Replacement Therapy) treatment.
+30, 2026 (GLOBE NEWSWIRE) -- Chiesi Global Rare Diseases, a business unit of the Chiesi Group established to deliver innovative therapies and solutions for people living with rare diseases, and Protalix BioTherapeutics, Inc. (NYSE American: PLX), a biopharmaceutical company focused on the discovery, development, production and commercialization of innovative therapeutics for rare diseases with significant unmet needs, today announced an update on pegunigalsidase alfa.
+The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has issued a positive opinion recommending approval of the 2mg/kg every-4-weeks (E4W) dosing regimen for pegunigalsidase alfa in Fabry disease adult patients stable with an ERT treatment.
 This positive opinion follows the CHMP’s re-examination of the company’s application for the additional dosing regimen.

 “Expanding the range of treatment options is critical to better meet the needs of people with Fabry disease,” said Prof. Aleš Linhart, DrSc, FESC.
 “Beyond managing the condition effectively, this extended administration protocol acknowledges the importance of meeting patient preferences in order to reduce disruptions to their daily lives.”

-“The CHMP’s positive opinion is another testament to Protalix’s commitment to advancing treatments for people living with Fabry disease and, together with Chiesi, we are grateful to all of the patients and investigators and their staff members who participated in our clinical trial programs," said Dror Bashan, President and Chief Executive Officer of Protalix.
-“The CHMP’s positive opinion is a powerful validation of Protalix’s innovative pipeline and our proprietary ProCellEx® manufacturing platform, built on years of rigorous research and clinical progress.”
+“The CHMP’s positive opinion is another testament to Protalix’ s commitment to advancing treatments for people living with Fabry disease and, together with Chiesi, we are grateful to all of the patients and investigators and their staff members who participated in our clinical trial programs," said Dror Bashan, President and Chief Executive Officer of Protalix.
+“The CHMP’s positive opinion is a powerful validation for Protalix’ s innovative pipeline and our proprietary ProCellEx® manufacturing platform, built on years of rigorous research and clinical progress.”

 “The CHMP positive opinion on the every-four-week regimen recognizes the importance of reducing treatment burden for people living with Fabry and their families,” said Mary Pavlou, President, Fabry International Network (FIN).
 “Extending infusion intervals allows therapy to better fit into everyday life, supporting work, study, and family commitments.
 This step reflects care that adapts to real life and respects the priorities of those who live with the disease.”